MediaComem/comem-devmobil/subjects/ionic-angular/README.md

 ```
 This way, URLs that don't start with `/home` or `/user` wil display the `ErrorPage`.

 > Remember that the order in which the routes are declared is important.
-If that highlighted route was in **first position**, all URLs would match its `path`, and nothing beside the `ErrorPage` would ever be displayed.
+If the highlighted route was in **first position**, all URLs would match its `path`, and nothing beside the `ErrorPage` would ever be displayed.

 ## Path placeholder